 |Pin 9||+5 V||Power to external device (500 mA maximum)|

 See the Guide to the Macintosh Family Hardware, Second Edition, for details of Mac serial communication and the SCC.
-See also the Developer Notes on specific PowerPC machines available via Apple's site http://developer.apple.com/
+See also the Developer Notes on specific PowerPC machines.
+(No longer available via Apple's Developer site, but probably 'out there' somewhere.)

 Q: Can I use a Mac hardware handshaking cable to connect a modem to my Next hardware?